British Cemetery, Lisbon: Loss of land

 In mid-1942, the Cemetery's trustees, realising that they were fighting a losing battle, agreed to the transfer of the land, suggesting a price for the land.
 The municipality replied verbally with an offer of 5% of the British figure, having already agreed to carry out the movement of buildings and graves and wall reconstruction free of charge.
 The Government's plan required the movement of at least 37 graves, which included seven graves of Jews who had arrived in Lisbon from Gibraltar.
 The original entrance would have had to be relocated and the mortuary chapel moved to another location.
 In 1943 Pacheco died in a car crash near the town of Vendas Novas.
 In 1944 the Cemetery land was registered as belonging to the British Government and remains so, although the United Kingdom does not contribute to its upkeep.
 Authorised by the government in London, this registration was seen as a way of protecting the entire area from expropriation.
 However, in the face of growing public hostility, this move achieved little and the matter was finally resolved in the courts on 25 May 1950.
 The money received in compensation for the Cemetery land given up was used to buy the freehold of some surrounding land.
 The mortuary chapel was moved to its present position, brick by brick.
 A new caretaker's house was constructed at the same time.
 The new road was named Rua de São Jorge (St George's Rd) and the present entrance to the Cemetery was constructed on that road, preserving the stone plaque that had been over the original entrance.
 Since these works were completed there have been few changes to the Cemetery.

 The long-term future of the Cemetery remains uncertain.
 Five acres of land surrounding it, including the former British Hospital, were sold by the British Government in 2018 for construction of apartments.
 A new section of the Lisbon Metro was scheduled to pass close by.
+There is also concern about the long-term impact on the cemetery of climate change and, as of 2023, efforts were underway to identify more suitable plants.